Baraz20/writeups/thm/adventofcyber2/day5/README.md

 ## Question 1
 *Without using directory brute forcing, what's Santa's secret login panel?*

-after hading to `http://10.10.3.234:8000/` (like the text about suggested) and not seeing anything potentially vulnerable and after looking at the hint: *The name is derived out of 2 words from this question.*
+after hading to `http://10.10.3.234:8000/` (like the text above told us) and not seeing anything potentially vulnerable and after looking at the hint: *The name is derived out of 2 words from this question.*

 So I tried: